-Step 2: In a circle around the waist of the squash, use a paring knife to make 1/4-1/2 inch cuts every few inches.
+- Wash and pat dry the spaghetti squash.
+In a circle around the waist of the squash, use a paring knife to make 1/4-1/2 inch cuts every few inches.

-Step 7: Slice across the squash, following the pattern from the pierced holes made with the paring knife.
+- Slice across the squash, following the pattern from the pierced holes made with the paring knife.

-Step 8: Use a grapefruit spoon to gently scrape out the seeds.
+- Use a grapefruit spoon to gently scrape out the seeds.
 They should come out very easily.

-Step 9: Use forks to pull the squash away from the skin, fluffing and separating it a bit as you remove it.
+- Use forks to pull the squash away from the skin, fluffing and separating it a bit as you remove it.